pulakk/Website-Builder-in-Javascript/README.md

 ?>
 ```

-When there is a load project operation, the html of the project saved, is loaded into the editor with the following script in *builder.php*:
+When there is a load project operation, the html of the project saved is loaded into the editor with the following script in *builder.php*:

 ```php
 <?php